Beyond SEO: Winning Visibility in the Age of AEO and GEO

 The Reality of GEO: Preparing for Generative Systems

 Where AEO seeks to win a place in existing search engine layouts, GEO is about being incorporated into machine generated output.
 When a user asks ChatGPT or Gemini for advice, comparison data, definitions or product summaries, these tools assemble responses from many sources.
-The challenge is that they rarely cite - they paraphrase, summarise and recompose.
+The challenge is that they rarely cite, they paraphrase, summarise and recompose.

 To increase the chances that your material is selected by a generative engine, you must focus on clarity, precision and depth.
 Large language models favour: